solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 # PostgreSQL + OpenAI ChatGPT

-This sample application combines PostgreSQL with OpenAI ChatGPT with a Blazor Server front-end for an intelligent chatbot application that shows off how to build a simple chat application with OpenAi ChatGPT and PostgreSQL.
+This sample application combines PostgreSQL with OpenAI ChatGPT with a Blazor Server front-end for an intelligent chat bot application that shows off how you can build a simple chat application with OpenAi ChatGPT and PostgreSQL.

 ![Cosmos DB + ChatGPT user interface]